moccalotto/kaos/_brainstorms/dire.md

   setting the atmosphere on fire, creating a small storm, and obliterating a shuttle parked in low orbit.
 * A spaceship captain having a battle of wills with the demon that powers her spaceship.
-* An asteroid inhabited by dwarf miners.
+* An asteroid inhabited by miners that have special mutations that make them awesome miners.
-* Mages performing a ritual that jumps their ship out of the way of a space torpedo.
+* Mages performing a ritual that jumps their ship out of the way of a space torpedo
+  - a space torpedo that is powered by elementals, imps or a minor demon.
-* Mages performing a ritual to safely launch their spaceshit from the ground into orbit.
+* Mages performing a ritual to safely launch their spaceship from the ground into orbit.
-* Magis performing a ritual to slowly and safely drop cargo from low orbit onto a special loading platform off the coast of a large town.
+* Mages performing a ritual to slowly and safely drop cargo from low orbit onto a special loading platform off the coast of a large town.
 * The in-space construction of a spaceship made of wood, metal and mostly stone.
 * The summonning and enslavement of a demon, binding it to a partially constructed ship.